codegenos/codegenos.github.io/content/posts/self-host-n8n-on-raspberry-pi-4-docker-compose/index.md

 This guide shows a clean, reliable way to run n8n on a Raspberry Pi 4 using Docker Compose.

-Note: I want to use this setup primarily for AI workflows (transcription, summarization, RAG, content drafting).
+> 📝 **Note:** I want to use this setup primarily for AI workflows (transcription, summarization, RAG, content drafting).

 ## TL;DR / Quick start
 1) Check architecture (arm64 preferred):